interglobalvision/payment-novaramedia-com/README.md

 - Social shares on thanks page

+- Add spinner processing indication

+- Forgot submit tells you to check your email

+- Emails!!! :(

+- Routing once logged in

 ####v1.1

 - Failed subscription payment webhook handling.
 Notifies user of failure and deletes subscription from database.